Mfauziyya/DCM_Neurosurgery_Practice/README.md

 ## Description

-Advanced MRI (MT, T2 weighted , and T2star) images are acquired from patients with clinical disgnosis of degenerative cervical myelopathy (DCM) and non-DCM participants (HC).
-The Spine generic protocol was used in MRI data acquisition;https://doi.org/10.1038/s41596-021-00588-0
+This repository contains the code for pre-processing structural T2-weighted, T2-star, and magnetization transfer MRI images.
+The primary goal is to estimate biomarkers such as spinal cord atrophy, gray matter atrophy, and white matter injury in patients with degenerative cervical myelopathy (DCM).
+This pipeline is designed to provide reproducible, standardized, and localized measures of spinal cord injury.

-### Features
+### Objectives

-- Feature 1
+1. Reproducible Analysis Pipeline: A user-friendly pipeline for batch processing of spinal cord morphometrics.
-- Feature 2
+2. Feature 2
+3.
+4.

 ### Installation